MLOps-Group-2/Breast_Cancer_Segmentation/reports/README.md

 >
 > Answer:

 We managed to deploy our model by developing an application utilizing FastAPI.
 In a first step we served the model locally, where one can send an image to the application and receives the segmentation result in return.
-Afterwards we also deployed it on GCP where a user would have to call the service by callin `put command here`.
+Afterwards we also deployed it on GCP where a user would have to call the service by calling `put command here`.

 ### Question 23